 For results of the most recent tournament, click HERE.

-Individuals compete in three sections including Open, U1200, and U800.
-All games in these sections are rated and players must use a clock and notation.
-All players in these sections must have active membership in the U.S. Chess Federation.
+Players compete in four sections including Open, U1200, U800 and U400.
+All games are rated and players must use a clock and notation.
+All players must have active membership in the U.S. Chess Federation.

 * The plaque awarded to the grand champion in the Open section is named the Beverly Jo Rhodes Memorial Award in recognition of a former gifted teacher in Scott County who taught chess in local schools.
 Click HERE for more information.